 - Am I dealing with my problems in unhealthy ways?

 If you answered yes to these questions or are unsure, you should consider talking to someone.
-See I Need to Talk to Someone.

 It is understandable if you're afraid to talk about these issues.
 Just remember that your mental health is just as important as your physical health.